MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Widget.md

 For example, when queried in the normal `GTK_SIZE_REQUEST_HEIGHT_FOR_WIDTH` mode:

   * First, the default minimum and natural width for each widget in the interface will be computed using `gtk_widget_get_preferred_width()`.
-Because the preferred widths for each container depend on the preferred widths of their children, this information propagates up the hierarchy, and finally a minimum and natural width is determined for the entire toplevel.
+Because the preferred widths for each container depend on the preferre1d widths of their children, this information propagates up the hierarchy, and finally a minimum and natural width is determined for the entire toplevel.

   * Next, the toplevel will use the minimum width to query for the minimum height contextual to that width using `gtk_widget_get_preferred_height_for_width()`, which will also be a highly recursive operation.
 The minimum height for the minimum width is normally used to set the minimum size constraint on the toplevel (unless `gtk_window_set_geometry_hints()` is explicitly used instead).